connectivedx/fuzzy-chainsaw/submodules/task-scripts/README.md

 # task-scripts

-Task for compiling and watching javascript into a single bundled file using browserify and watchify.
+Gulp task for compiling and watching JavaScript into a single bundled file using [Browserify](http://browserify.org/) and [Watchify](https://github.com/substack/watchify).

 ## Usage